 Click here for an index to the deeds for 212 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

-When John Sturgis purchased the land, it was described in the deed as a “lot of land with the building partly erected thereon.”
+On March 16, 1863, after acquiring the land as trustee for Martha Parker, Edward S. Rand filed with the Board of Aldermen a notice of intention to build on the lot.
+When John Sturgis purchased the property in June of 1863 it was described in the deed as a “lot of land with the building partly erected thereon.”
 John Sturgis probably acquired the property in mid-construction in order to resolve disputes with the owners of 210 Beacon and 214 Beacon, both of which had recently been completed.
 He alleged that the walls of both houses improperly encroached on his land, and the owners the two houses on either side questioned his proposed design for 212 Beacon, the front of which extended beyond the fronts of their houses.
 On September 3, 1863, he entered into an agreement with Nathaniel D. Hubbard, the owner of 210 Beacon, and John S. Barstow, the owner of 214 Beacon, under which it was agreed that the party walls could remain as built and he could construct the front façade as he proposed.
 A drawing of the elevation and the plan for the stairs and bay was recorded with agreement.

 On January 13, 1865, 212 Beacon was purchased from John Sturgis by Anna

 (Rodman) Robeson, the wife (and first cousin) of William Rodman Robeson.
 They previously had lived in Jamaica Plain.
 They also maintained a home in Lenox.